What is a Deserter?

-In fact, they often excel at what they do, however little it may be, but find it emotionally and physically exhausting.
-And so another trait of the Deserter is to take the opportunity for a nap whenever it arises, even if they’re not terribly tired: In a car, perhaps, at work, at a funeral.
+In fact, they often excel at what they do – however little it may be – but find it emotionally and physically exhausting.
+And so another trait of the Deserter is to take the opportunity for a nap whenever it arises, even if they’re not terribly tired: In a car, perhaps, at work, or a funeral.

 In short, you might characterise the Deserter as a rule breaker.
-Not the big rules like ‘Thou shalt not kill’, obviously, but certainly the rule that states you must work diligently for 50 years, accept meagre wages and be unhappy.
+Not the big rules like ‘Thou shalt not kill’, obviously, but certainly the rules that state you must hand your life to an employer, work you’re arse off for 50 years for bugger all and find happiness a struggle.

 I was influenced by my father, for example, who would fall asleep instantly in the passenger seat of any car and on arriving at his destination would awake with a cheery, ‘Well, that wasn’t so bad, was it?’ to the weary driver.

-Another family member, Cousin Max, invited me over to his flat in Clapham in the ’90s.
+And then there’s Cousin Max, who once invited me over to his flat in Clapham.
 During the course of the afternoon I had reason to open his fridge, which was filled solely with Champagne and tennis balls.
 I knew immediately I was in the presence of greatness.